hhl/sddm-theme-hhl/README.md

 For debian sid/unstable you are able to find them in the [siduction repositories](http://packages.siduction.org/ "packages.siduction.org/"), [amd64](http://packages.siduction.org/?Repositories:extra_amd64 "amd64") and [i386](http://packages.siduction.org/?Repositories:extra_i386 "i386").
 I told you, it is nearly the same, no fancy stuff and so on._

+- __lxqt__ it is based on poetry with some changes
+  - i made it for to use with my LXQT installation and i wanna share it, have fun with it!

 ---

 #### What is needed: